gbisaga/devops/aws-devops-asg-advanced.md

   - Need a custom CloudWatch metric for the #messages/#instances
   - DIVIDED by the number of instances
   - more complicated, based on backlog, etc.
-- KEY IDEA Want to protect the instance from termination while it's processing a message (OK but requires message to be handled again) - of if instance has a special role like Hadoop cluster master
+- KEY IDEA Want to protect the instance from termination while it's processing a message (requires message to be handled again) - or if instance has a special role like Hadoop cluster master
   - Protect from scale-in at beginning of processing, then remove protection at the end

 Monitoring